jburton/bIog/README.md

 See the example templates for the layout and examples of syntax, which is also described a the top of the `bIog.io` file.
 Run it inside the source directory, or like so: `biog /path/to/sourcedir`.
 Results are generated in the `build` directory.

-### Todo

-* Ability to generate other static pages with the layout template.